-I’ve been in London when things are going to shit.
+I’ve been in London when things are going to the crazy side of life.
 When there is fear, confusion and a mild mannered dismay at the world.
-I’ve seen the people rally together, pull up their socks and move on.
+I’ve seen the people of London rally together, pull up their socks and move on.
 All whilst tastefully and in oh so British a way mourning those lost and helping those who survived.
 The actions of others didn’t stop me then and it certainly won’t stop me now.
 James and I will continue to travel the road less travelled, enjoy the road already taken and explore the world as far as our dollar will let us go.

-We would like to take a moment to pay our respects and send our sympathies to all who have been affected – not just those in London, Manchester or other well known Western cities.
+We would like to take a moment to pay our respects and send our sympathies to all who have been affected by global terrorism – not just those in London, Manchester or other well known Western cities.
 Those people in Syria, Egypt, Africa, America, Europe and more recently those in New Zealand and Sri Lanka.

 Founder, Principal Blogger & Coffee Drinker

 Coffee Lover | Travel Blogger | Horse Rider | Adventure Racer | Donut Dame.
 Generally nice lady-enjoys wine, indie movies & random dance parties in my tent.